root2pk/violin_pitch_tracking/README.md

 There is an option of applying a voicing threshold based on confidence values to the computed pitch tracks.

-The obtained pitch tracks can be plotted and sonified to compare against the `pitch-vocal` annotations for the corresponding tracks from Saraga.
+Sections of the obtained pitch tracks can be plotted and sonified to compare against the vocal pitch annotations for the corresponding tracks from Saraga (`\vocal_pitch_annotations`).
+Plots for two example tracks are saved in `\plots`.

+`utils.py` contains the utility functions to accompany the main notebook. `core.py` is a modeified version of the script from the original CREPE repository.